 “Logic will get you from A to B. Imagination will take you everywhere”

-Let’s start imagining what an ideal, gender balanced world in sport and business looks like beyond gender biases and discrimination.
-Let’s imagine a nirvana like environment that truly has a level playing field where we are collectively realising our full potential.
+Let’s allow ourselves to daydream about what an ideal, gender balanced world in sport and business looks like beyond gender biases and discrimination.
+Let’s daydream about a nirvana like environment that truly has a level playing field, where we are collectively realising our full potential.
 Yes, let’s daydream a little.

 For some of you, my first paragraph may have caused a small frisson of excitement at the thought of constructing that utopian-like world.
 For others, you may have had a different reaction.
 You might have thought ‘yeah, yeah that will never happen’ which you tell yourself is a reaction more grounded in reality and practicality.